The 8 Best Cat Deterrents for Gardens and Yards 2026

 Rating

-Customers describe the product as being a highly-functional and effective deterrent for intruding cats and foxes.
-The only downsides are false warnings and having to dodge a squirt if you accidentally walk past the motion sensor (totally something I'd do).
-This can be avoided by disconnecting the hose.
+Other downsides include water leakage and having to dodge a squirt if you accidentally walk past the motion sensor.
+This can be avoided by disconnecting the hose if you're spending time in the garden.

 Conclusion

-This is undoubtedly the best cat deterrent for lawns, with the minor inconveniences of being permanently attached to a hose and water consumption for the eco-warriors.
-A slightly more expensive option, this is a small but worthwhile investment.
+Jet sprays are undoubtedly the best cat deterrent for lawns, with the minor inconveniences of being permanently attached to a hose and water consumption for the eco-warriors.
+A slightly more expensive option, this is a long-term investment for preventing the destruction of flowerbeds, plants and vegetable patches.
+It can also be set up around ponds to protect aquatic life from cats, birds and other wildlife - with no dangerous chemicals or smells.

 Usage

-These can be mounted in lawns with stakes or hung to fences and sheds with the provided hooks.
-I'd suggest using scarers as a preventative measure by arranging them around flowerbeds, plants or lining the top of fence panels to physically block off intruding parties, which can be done by nailing through the holes used for stakes.
+DIVCHI Cat Scarers can be mounted in lawns with stakes or hung to fences, sheds and branches with the provided hooks.
+I'd recommend using scarers as a preventative measure by arranging them around flowerbeds, plants and patios - or lining the top of fence panels to physically block off intruding parties.
+This can be done by nailing through the holes used for stakes.

 Rating

-Cat scarers are a safe and non-invasive cat repellent with an impressive score for what they are.
+Cat scarers are a safe and non-invasive cat repellent with a fair rating for what they are.
 They can be installed in a range of different areas, so usage is less limited than other methods.
+Effectiveness largely depends on the animal, as some cats are more timid than others.

 Conclusion

-Not a bad price or rating for a pack of what are essentially garden statues.
-If they don't scare away intruders then at the very least, they make a cute piece of decor.
+The DIVCHI Cat Scarers are fairly inexpensive, with a decent rating for what are essentially garden statues.
+However, you may need a lot of them to cover larger areas.
+If they don't scare away furry intruders then, at the very least, they make a cute piece of decor!

 Usage

-The scat mat is simply inserted over soil and fixed in place with the provided pegs, making it ideal for protecting plants, flowerbeds, vegetable patches, lawn perimeters and anywhere you want to prevent cats from hanging out.
+The scat mat is simply applied over the desired area and fixed in place with the provided pegs, making it ideal for protecting plants, flowerbeds, vegetable patches, lawn perimeters and anywhere you want to prevent cats from hanging out.

-This prickle strip comes in a continuous 2-metre roll that can be cut into different sizes and shapes according to requirements, making it more convenient than the small individual sheets.
+The prickle strip comes in a continuous 2-metre roll that can be cut into different lengths or sizes according to requirements, making it more convenient than small individual sheets.
 It can also be laid on hard surfaces in front of doors and gates by weighing down the ends with bricks or stones.

 Rating